epfl-ada/ada-2024-project-arabsdatascientists2024/readmes/Origins.md

 But the U.S. is vast and varied.
 "We must determine with more specificity your socio-economic background," we continued. <br><br>

 Alright Astra, let's see how you are going to grow up.
 We will try to make your life easy but we can’t promise you anything.
 We used linear regression, or the math equivalent to “keep it simple”.
-It assumes life moves in straight lines (clearly wrong assumption) but come on’... it works.<br><br>
+It assumes life moves in straight lines (a clearly wrong assumption) but come on’... it works.<br><br>

 *Astra looks bored*<br><br>